maidmaid/tips/doctrine.md

 Pagination with big data
 ------------------------

+Queries on 10'000 main entities and 300'000 joined sub-entities :

 ![Queries on 10'000 main entities and 300'000 joined sub-entities](/img/doctrine/paginator-with-big-data.png)

 - *Query 2* : Perform a Count query using DISTINCT keyword.